dwyl/ISO-27001-2013-information-technology-security/README.md

 ## _Who_?

 ***All people*** in the organization who have contact with Information Technology or data should be given training on IT security.
-There's no excuse for "_naivity_" or "_ignorance_".
+There's no excuse for "_naivety_" or "_ignorance_".

 > ISO 27001 _Awareness Training_: https://youtu.be/kU7ffml7W3Y (_beginner-friendly/non-technical intro_)